 You must include “@BCSmagazine” in your tweet.
 (This is so we can find it.)

-You must mention the title of a work of short fiction that was published in BCS that arguably has queer main character(s) or that features queer characters or themes.
-Comments that do not mention the title of a work of short fiction that was published in BCS that arguably has queer main character(s) or that features queer characters or themeswill not enter you in the giveaway.
+Your tweet must mention the title of a work of short fiction that appeared in Beneath Ceaseless Skies magazine.
+Tweets that do not mention the title of a work of short fiction that appeared in Beneath Ceaseless Skies magazine will not enter you in the giveaway.

 All entries will be entered in a random drawing to win the book.